haseebmahmud/ADA_WS2526/LectureNotes/Notes.md

 **female** – This is the ordered log-odds estimate of comparing females to males on expected ses given the other variables are held constant in the model.
 The ordered logit for females being in a higher ses category is 0.4824 less than males when the other variables in the model are held constant.

+* Exam preparation

+- Car price prediction data
+ * Descriptive statistics: Fuel price, group it against Fuel type.
+Graphically and numerically.
+ * Test the hypothesis that the average fuel price is no different than 30000
+ * Build a cross table with mileage and fuel type with rowwise/columnwise percentage.

 # Important dates
 Incourse exam: December 15 (requirement: laptop)
 Extra class: January 9